GCSE Media Studies (EDUQAS)

 Curriculum content & aims

-The media play a central role in contemporary society and culture.
+The media plays a central role in contemporary society and culture.
 They shape our perceptions of the world through the representations, viewpoints and messages they offer.
 In addition, they importantly provide us with ways to communicate, with forms of cultural expression and enable us to participate in key aspects of society.
 The economic importance of the media is also unquestionable.
-The media industries employ large numbers of people worldwide and operate as commercial industries on a global scale.
-The global nature of the contemporary media, coupled with ongoing technological developments and more opportunities to interact with the media, suggest that their centrality in contemporary life can only increase.
+The media industries employ large numbers of people worldwide and operate as commercial industries globally.
+The global nature of contemporary media, coupled with ongoing technological developments and more opportunities to interact with the media, suggests that their centrality in contemporary life can only increase.

 Details of studies per year

-We study the following topics over three years:
+We study the following topics over two years:

 Home learning (frequency and expectations)

-Fortnightly using Google classroom and erevision.
+Homework is set fortnightly using Google classroom and erevision.
 Parents can monitor the progress of students using the Media Studies website.
-Students who do not complete classwork or homework are encouraged to remain after lesson to complete work.
+Students who do not complete classwork or homework are encouraged to remain after lessons to complete work.
+After School intervention sessions are held on Fridays and online intervention is currently running on Mondays from 6-7pm.

 How parents/carers can support their child